-David Sugarbaker was one of the leading experts in mesothelioma, a rare cancer that has few physicians who specialize in its diagnosis and treatment of this rare cancer.
+David Sugarbaker was a leading mesothelioma expert, specializing in this diagnosis and treatment of this rare cancer.
 Unfortunately, Dr. Sugarbaker passed away in August of 2018.
-A pioneer in research and treatment, he built a renowned and comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston before taking the top job at the Lung Institute at Baylor University’s College of Medicine in Houston.
-Dr. Sugarbaker made the move in order to do more for mesothelioma patients by sharing his expertise and the lessons he learned in Boston with another medical community.
+A pioneer in research and treatment, he built a comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston.
+He later was appointed to a top position at the Lung Institute at Baylor University’s College of Medicine in Houston.
+Dr. Sugarbaker made that transition to reach more mesothelioma patients by sharing his expertise with a larger medical community.

 Early Education and Career